matteo107/company-service/README.md

 ## Database

 Postgres is used as the database for this service.
-Extension uuid-ossp is used for generating UUIDs. https://github.com/golang-migrate/migrate is used for database migrations. migrations scripts are located in the ./migrations folder.
+Extension uuid-ossp is used for generating UUIDs. https://github.com/golang-migrate/migrate is used for database migrations.
+The migrations scripts are located in the ./migrations folder.

 ## Additional points